Education

 fish exercise and metabolic performance as indicators of how well fish can potentially

 do in an environment.
-My current research at Towson is following three separate paths
+My current research at Towson is following various paths to

-to continue to understand how fish fare in altered environments.
-One direction looks
+continue to understand how fish fare in altered or new environments.
+One direction

-at hypoxia tolerance in striped bass white perch and European sea bass and whether
+looks at hypoxia tolerance in striped bass, white perch and European sea bass, all

-the ability to tolerate hypoxia is determined by or trades off with other physiological
+to tolerate hypoxia is determined by or trades off with other physiological characteristics.

-characteristics.
-I am also very interested in how future changes in flow and temperature
+I am also very interested in how future changes in flow and temperature brought about

-brought about by climate change will influence fish populations.
-I am currently examining
+by climate change will influence fish populations.
+I am currently examining this by

-this by investigating how small stream minnows in Maryland deal with progressive urbanization,
+investigating how small stream minnows in Maryland deal with progressive urbanization

 Recent Publications